 Pursuant to Regulation 106 of the Articles of the Company, at each AGM, one-third of the directors (or if their number is not a multiple of three, the number nearest to three but not exceeding one-third), shall retire by rotation, provided that the directors to retire by rotation shall be those who have been longest in office.
 As between individuals who were appointed as directors on the same day, those to retire shall (unless they otherwise agree among themselves) be determined by lot.

 Executive directors are not subject to retirement by rotation.

-The three non-executive directors of the Company (Mrs. Monica Cadogan, Mr. Neil McGregor and Mr. Vasile Tofan) were appointed on the same day, and they decided among themselves/by lot, that the non-executive director to retire at the next AGM will be Mr. Vasile Tofan.
+Commencing from the AGM that took place on 29 April 2020, the Rotation system of non-executive Directors has begun.
+The three non-executive directors of the Company decided among themselves/by lot, that the non-executive director to retire at the AGM to be Mr. Vasile Tofan.

-Mr. Vasile Tofan is willing to continue to act as a non-executive Director of the Company, and the Board of Directors has decided to recommend to the shareholders at the next AGM, the reappointment of Mr. Vasile Tofan as a non-executive Director.
+Mr. Vasile Tofan was willing to continue to act as a non-executive Director of the Company, and the Board of Directors has decided to recommend to the shareholders his reappointment.
+Thus, Mr. Vasile Tofan was re-appointed as a non-executive on 29 April 2020.